D. B. Cooper: Cooper's fate

-Third, Cooper did not have an accomplice waiting on the ground to help him escape.
-Such an arrangement would have required both a precisely timed jump and the flight crew's cooperation to follow a predetermined flight path, but Cooper did not give the flight crew a specific path.
-Moreover, the flight crew proposed—and Cooper agreed—to alter the flight path, and fly from Seattle to Reno for refueling, and Cooper had no way of keeping an accomplice apprised of his changed plans.
+Third, Carr believed Cooper did not have an accomplice waiting on the ground to help him escape.
+Such an arrangement would have required both a precisely timed jump and the flight crew's cooperation to follow a predetermined flight path, but Cooper did not provide a specific flight path to the crew.
+Moreover, when the flight crew proposed—and Cooper agreed—to alter the flight path and fly from Seattle to Reno for refueling, Cooper had no way of keeping an accomplice apprised of his changed plans.
 The low cloud cover and lack of visibility to the ground further complicated Cooper's ability to determine his location, establish a bearing, or see his landing zone.

-Finally, the ransom money was never spent, and the recovered portion was found unused.
-Carr said: "Diving into the wilderness without a plan, without the right equipment, in such terrible conditions, he probably never even got his chute open."
-FBI agent Richard Tosaw theorized Cooper landed in the Columbia River, and drowned.
+Finally, Carr noted the ransom money never returned to circulation, indicating the money was never spent.
+Said Carr, "Diving into the wilderness without a plan, without the right equipment, in such terrible conditions, he probably never even got his chute open."
+Former FBI agent Richard Tosaw theorized Cooper landed in the Columbia River and drowned.
+Tosaw's belief led him to spend a considerable amount of his own wealth conducting various search operations along the bottom of the Columbia throughout the 1980's.